 Clay Pot Cooking!
 The Start of a New Addiction?

 One of my favourite restaurants is Clays Hyderabadi Kitchen in Reading.
-It is a independent restaurant serving Indian food, but not the traditional food you would expect to find in an Indian restaurant in the UK.
-They have a really varied and different menu, much of which I have never tried, so am alway eager to visit and try new dishes.
+It is an independent restaurant serving Indian food, but not the traditional food you would expect to find in an Indian restaurant in the UK.
+They have a really varied and different menu, much of which I have never tried, so am always eager to visit and try new dishes.
 On one of my recent visits, I went for their Lamb Hyderabadi Style Clay Pot Biryani.

-The Biryani comes served in clay pot (no surprise there) which has been covered over with pastry before the lid being placed on before cooking.
+The Biryani comes served in a clay pot (no surprise there) which has been covered over with pastry before the lid being placed on before cooking.
 To serve they slice the cooked pastry lid open, exposing the lovely fragrant aroma of the spices.
 It was absolutely stunning!

-As part of the dish they offer you the chance to take the clay pot home, and of course I had to knowing that I would try something on the BBQ.
+As part of the dish they offer you the chance to take the clay pot home, and of course, I had to knowing that I would try something on the BBQ.
 Clays were also kind enough to give me some cooking tips for how they cooked the Biryani, so I had some base knowledge for when I cooked in it.
-One of the tips they gave was to use meat withthe bone-in as that helps with the amount of moisture cooking within the clay pot.
+One of the tips they gave was to use meat with the bone-in as that helps with the amount of moisture cooking within the clay pot.

 Preparation and the Cook